Hip Roof vs Gable Roof: A Professional Comparison

 5. Cost

-Hip roofs are more expensive due to their complex design and the need for additional materials.
+Hip roofs are more expensive due to their complex design and the additional materials required.
 Gable roofs are a more affordable option, making them a popular choice for budget-conscious homeowners.

 6. Durability